amanr11314/Python-Automation-Projects/README.md

 * **Aman Raj** - *Initial work* - (https://github.com/amanr11314)
 ## Contributing
-I would your contribution to make this project much better and adding new features to it.
+I would like your contribution to make this project much better and adding new features to it.